Visit our new Foster Care Facebook page.

 Foster parents receive a monthly stipend to care for the child based on his/her age and needs.
 The child will also receive periodic clothing vouchers.
 We provide some assistance for childcare and help you apply for child care support through ODJFS.
 The Lucas County Foster Parent Association provides an opportunity to network with other foster parents.
 The agency provides recreational opportunities, such as vouchers for sporting events and local performances, as they are made available.

 Yes, there is additional training each year.
+Family foster caregivers are required to complete 30 hours in two years.
+Treatment foster caregivers are required to complete 45 hours.
 We provide the training at no charge.
-A calendar of training opportunities is made available each month, and you can register online.
+A calendar of training opportunities is made available each month, and you can register online in CAPS LMS.
 Your caseworker will recommend specific training classes for you based on your strengths and the needs of the children in your home.
+These training are spelled out in your Individual Training Needs Assessment (ITNA).

 No. Foster parents do not pay any of a child’s medical expenses, other than over-the counter medicines and supplies.
 You are reimbursed for all prescriptions covered by Medicaid.